 Much of the power of this trope derives from the twist at the end; it isn't merely unexpected, but it suddenly puts established plot elements into an entirely new light, revealing them to be loaded with new meaning via the connection to the aesop.
 Sometimes these connections are causal or logical, and sometimes they're merely metaphorical.
 Such a sudden shift of meaning is essential to the trope.

-makes a huge deal via unethical tactics...
+- A Corrupt Corporate Executive makes a huge deal via unethical tactics...
 But it turns out that the deal was with the devil, and he's just lost his soul.

 Whatever the case, the ending always makes the lesson to be learned abundantly clear in the end.

 It's worth noting that when many people claim that a situation is an instance of 'irony', they mean that this trope seems to apply to it.
 Often this usage is applied to actual situations, and denoting this trope with 'irony' is one of the most familiar ways to apply the comfortable sense of narrative closure found in fiction to real life.
 Some who are supposed to know about this sort of thing think that this is an incorrect usage of the term, and the rest are familiar with the term "situational irony".

 - Hell Girl is fond of Twist tropes, here are a few.
 In this show, if you send someone to hell, you will go to hell when you die.

 - An episode where a girl becomes extremely bitter at her teacher.
 He reads one of her notes aloud and blames someone who wasn't involved for it as well, writing it down in his book (which he claims goes on their permanent record).
-She starts to believe that he's just trying to mess with people and talks about rumors of him ruining people's opportunities to get into good highschools.
+She starts to believe that he's just trying to mess with people and talks about rumors of him ruining people's opportunities to get into good high schools.
 She listens to her MP3 player in class and he takes it and writes it down.
 She comes back for it and he tells her he threw it away.
 She sends him to hell.
 Afterward, her friend runs up to give her her MP3 player back, saying that the teacher told her he was just joking and he would eventually give it back.
 They look at the book on the ground to find that it was empty aside from a few doodles.
 The girl transfers out and is never seen again.

 - A girl becomes known for doing wiccan type stuff, which eventually leads to people asking her to put curses on other people.
 While she was a nobody in the past, this gets her a lot of attention including from an ex bully.
 She starts doing requests for this girl.
 The ex bully eventually tells her to kill someone who was stalking her.
 The girl tries her hardest to kill this person using her curses, but it doesn't work (in universe the minions of Hell Girl realize that these were all coincidences in the first place) and is put under a lot of pressure by the ex bully.
 The girl uses Hell Link to send the stalker to hell.
 The ex bully thanks her for finally coming through, only to reveal that the guy wasn't a stalker, that was just a lie to get her to curse him.
 He was actually just a guy that she found creepy.

 - In the story Supplements for the Brain, a young girl wishes to be as smart as her best friend, but no amount of studying seems to help.
 She finds a magazine ad promising a supplement that will boost brain power and make the user smarter without even trying.
 After she gets her pills, she is instructed to write down her progress daily, and above all, only take one pill a day.
 She follows suit at first, but when she overhears her classmates and friend wondering if perhaps her sudden good grades is a result of cheating, she takes an entire fistful of pills at once out of spite.
 The next day, she even surpasses her best friend in test scores and smugly rubs her face in it, thinking it's all thanks to the pills.
 When she goes home that day, she finds a letter from the company, saying that she has broken instruction and they will be coming to collect her to run some tests on her brain.
-As she hides, terrified and alone, in her house, she receives a message from her friend, apologizing for thinking sh was cheating and admitting that she was just really jealous because her friend made everything look effortless while she herself had to study all day.
+As she hides, terrified and alone, in her house, she receives a message from her friend, apologizing for thinking she was cheating and admitting that she was just really jealous because her friend made everything look effortless while she herself had to study all day.
 Realizing that she was wrong about her friend, and that she spitefully took the pills for nothing, the girl breaks down and does nothing as the company takes her to their labs to run tests on her brain—presumably forever.

 - In Kasako-san is Coming, two girls meet a ghost named Kasako-san, a spirit missing her umbrella who will kill anyone sees her in three days unless they present her with her umbrella.
 The girls spend three days looking for it and finally find it on the third day.
 But the girls are always competing with one another, tied in everything in their gym class, and each thinks that if they alone present the umbrella, the other will be killed and they won't have anymore competition.
 After a brief struggle, one girl successfully steals the umbrella from the other, leaving her to be spirited away by Kasako-san.
 Then, some weeks later, that girl is stopped on her way to school by a new spirit missing an umbrella and willing to kill anyone who doesn't appease her—the friend she betrayed.

 - In the 70's, DC had a short lived comic called Plop!, in which a crew of ghoulish looking folks present stories, all of which end have that kind of ending.
 For example, a kindly old man is actually a secret grave robber who visits funerals only to inventory the jewelry of the deceased.
 But when the doctor tells him his time is coming, he's frantic to avoid the same treatment at the hands of his apprentice.
 So he stipulates that he be buried only in everyday clothes.
-Alas, he forgot that a dentist who believed the man's public image, had given him a free overhaul.
+Alas, he forgot that a dentist who believed the man's public image had given him a free overhaul.
 And in the last scene, the apprentice is happily bashing out the gold teeth from the old man's corpse.
 After each story, the presenters cackle over the misfortunes of the characters before going on to the next story.
 Naturally, at the end of each issue, something goes "Plop!" on the presenters as well.

 - This particular variant (hideous narrators and all) was a staple of pre-Comics Code Authority horror comics, particularly those published by EC.

-- Later comic series like House Of Mystery did these out of nostalgia for the old EC horror lines like Tales from the Crypt and its sister titles, The Vault of Horror, The Haunt of Fear, and Shock Suspenstories.
+- Later comic series like House of Mystery did these out of nostalgia for the old EC horror lines like Tales from the Crypt and its sister titles, The Vault of Horror, The Haunt of Fear, and Shock Suspenstories.

 - In "The Trophy", a hunter who displays trophies of the heads of various animals he has killed is made into such a trophy himself when he is captured by a crazed man.

-- In "Half-Baked!" a cook who enjoys slowly broiling lobsters alive, and later murders a lobsterman who he's been stealing from is in a car accident and burned alive.
+- In "Half-Baked!" a cook who enjoys slowly broiling lobsters alive and later murders a lobsterman who he's been stealing from is in a car accident and burned alive.

 - In "Gone...
-Fishing!" a fisherman finds a candybar on the beach and bites into it, only to reveal that there's a hook inside.
+Fishing!" a fisherman finds a candy bar on the beach and bites into it, only to reveal that there's a hook inside.
 He soon finds himself being dragged into the ocean by a fishing line.

 - The short story "Those Three Wishes", by Judith Gorog, is a literal case of Be Careful What You Wish For.
 The selfish and spoiled protagonist is granted a wish, and uses it to wish for 1000 more wishes.
 Later, when reminded of a test she forgot to study for, she facetiously blurts out "I wish I were dead."

 - Roald Dahl's The Wonderful Story of Henry Sugar digresses to suggest "what a competent writer of fiction would have done" for the sake of a Twist Ending: to give Henry, who used his powers of X-Ray Vision for personal gain, some inventive manner of Karmic Death.
 In this suggested ending, Henry, feeling a pain in his chest, uses his X-Ray Vision to see all his internal organs and a blood clot slowly moving towards his heart.
-But Henry's story is not fiction (or so Dahl claims), so it must continue to the actual, not-so-dramatic ending.
+But Henry's story is not fiction (so Dahl claims), so it must continue to the actual, not-so-dramatic ending.
 In fact, this kind of twist occurs in many if not most of Dahl's short stories.